 This situation was happening with one of our clients.
 Steeped in tradition and leaders in sustainability.
 With a track record of using Competitive Intelligence.

 We met with the Global Marketing Director to determine what they needed to know and what they wanted to do.
 During the discussions, we defined what the problem was.
 And in turn, isolated six excellent questions.
 Going into a project with an instruction to find out everything you know is a silly idea.
 All you get is a lot of data.
 They already had lots of data in their analytics team.

 Questions were determined

 Once we determined the questions, we placed the whole process into a proposal.
 We agreed to a fixed fee, and the green light was given.
 As usual, we started by getting an understanding of the market.
-Here are a version of the agreed questions:
+Here is a version of the agreed questions:

-1. What are their plans for the future, how do they intend to grow and compete against our client?
+1. What are their plans for the future?
+How do they intend to grow and compete against our client?

 2. What are their current levels of trade, and what is the sale breakdown of their two core products?